Journal of the Virginia Writers Club 2022

 Poetry to: Sofia Starnes, smstarnes@cox.net

-Fiction to: James Reynolds, james.reynolds1093@gmail.com
+Fiction to: Ben East, ben@beneastbooks.com

-Nonfiction to: Paula Weiss, maliajenness@gmail.com
+Nonfiction (please indicate whether narrative or essay style) to: Paula Weiss, maliajenness@gmail.com

 ➡️The name of the work should be the title of the attachment.